-Encouraging, is the fact the occupation data for the operational period shows Emus present in a portion of year two at each of the three impact areas, albeit in lower densities then before construction, and this has continued following the first year of operation after long periods of absence during the drought years in late construction.
-The density of Emu sign reported in the impact sites during the second year of operation has increased at the southern sites compared with the 3.5-year construction period and year one of operation impact.
-This is encouraging despite the density remaining significantly lower than the baseline (pre-construction) data at these locations and may reflect current availability of food resources in these locations following flooding rainfall events in 2021 and 2002.
-Emus are known to be nomadic, keeping in touch with variation in availability of food which is influenced by rainfall (Davies 1976; 1984).
-Since the start of the operation phase, from late 2020 to autumn 2022, above average rainfall in the W2B project area has resulted in substantial amounts of water returning to local creeks and floodplain areas and would likely account for the return of Emus to the Pillar Valley and Tucabia impact areas in proximity to the highway.
-The lower density of emu sign and trap rates may reflect decline in the population and is consistent with the long-term data from the impact and control sites.
+Despite the overall occupancy of emus remaining significantly lower than the baseline (pre-construction) in impact areas, the presence of emus reported in impact sites during the 2023 operational period may reflect current availability of food resources in these locations following repeated high rainfall events in 2021 and 2022 after periods of drought during late construction.
+Emus are known to be nomadic, keeping in touch with variation in availability of food which is influenced by rainfall (Davies 1976; 1984) and is widespread across large areas.
+Since the start of the operation phase, from late 2020 to autumn 2022, above average rainfall in the W2B project area has been associated with the presence, albeit low-density, of emus reported in two of the three impact study areas during the operational phase of the monitoring to date.
+The lower density of emu sign and trap rates likely reflects decline in the population overall rather than project related as is consistent with the long-term data from impact and control sites.